How I shipped this blog in a couple of hours using Claude Code — Astro, Keystatic, Cloudflare for free.

 A short version of why this stack and not Next.js / Notion-as-CMS / Substack / Ghost:

-• Content-first, not app-first.
-Frameworks like Next.js are designed for shipping apps that happen to have a blog attached.
-Astro is designed for shipping content sites that occasionally have an app embedded.
-For a writing-focused blog, the second framing is closer to what I’m actually doing.
+- Content-first, not app-first.
+Next.js is designed for apps that happen to have a blog attached.
+Astro is designed for content sites that occasionally have an app embedded.
+For a writing-focused blog, the second framing is closer to what I’m doing.

 Why MDX, specifically.

-The content format choice mattered more than I expected.
-MDX — Markdown + JSX — is what makes the authoring experience pleasant rather than painful.
+Content format mattered more than I expected.
+MDX — Markdown + JSX — is what makes the authoring experience pleasant instead of painful.

 The frontmatter at the top of any post is just YAML — title, deck, date, draft flag: